vipsoft/hhvm-ext-uuid/README.md

 This extension requires the `<uuid/uuid.h>` header file and `libuuid` library installed.

-On Ubuntu 12.04, you need to install the "uuid-dev" and "libuuid1" packakges.
+On Ubuntu 12.04, you need to install the "uuid-dev" and "libuuid1" packages.

 ### Building & Installation